-Dr. Belinda Comito is a board-certified neurologist and neurosurgeon, specializing in the diagnosis and treatment of disease processes that affect the brain, spine, muscles and peripheral nerves.
+Dr. Sarvie Bagheri is a board-certified neurologist and neurosurgeon, specializing in the diagnosis and treatment of disease processes that affect the brain, spine, muscles, and peripheral nerves.

-Neurologists treat many conditions such as intervertebral disc disease, congenital or developmental malformations of the brain and/or spinal cord, tumors of the central nervous system, vestibular disease, degenerative myelopathy, seizures, meningitis and traumatic brain or spinal injury.
+Neurologists treat many conditions such as intervertebral disc disease, congenital or developmental malformations of the brain and/or spinal cord, tumors of the nervous system, autoimmune disease, vestibular disease, degenerative myelopathy, seizures, and traumatic brain or spinal injury.

-Dr. Comito works in conjunction with the surgery, radiology, internal medicine, critical care, oncology and rehabilitation departments since oftentimes neurological conditions also have underlying or complicating medical problems.
+Dr. Bagheri works in conjunction with the surgery, radiology, internal medicine, critical care, oncology, and rehabilitation departments since oftentimes neurological conditions also have underlying or complicating medical problems.
 Treatment plans may include medical management, physical rehabilitation, and brain or spinal surgery.

 We understand that each pet is unique and will work with you to find the best treatment option for your pet and family situation.
-During this time you will have the opportunity to ask questions about the benefits and risks of the procedure, follow-up, and expected outcome.
+During this time, you will have the opportunity to ask questions about the benefits and risks of the procedure, follow-up, and expected outcomes.

 Common diagnostics that may be used in diagnosing your pet:

-- Laboratory procedure – Includes, but is not limited to, complete blood counts, biochemistry profiles, immune-mediated disorders and infectious disease
+- Laboratory procedure – Includes, but is not limited to, complete blood counts, biochemistry profiles, immune-mediated disorders, and infectious disease testing.

 - Cerebrospinal fluid (CSF) analysis – Fluid is collected from a space around the brain and spinal cord and then analyzed to aid in determining the mechanism of a central nervous system disorder, especially inflammation.

-- Magnetic Resonance Imaging (MRI) – MRI is considered the “gold standard” for evaluating the nervous system.
-Our 3 Tesla MRI unit provides high resolution, multi-plane images allowing us to visualize soft tissue structures including the nervous system.
-It allows us to see physical abnormalities of the brain and
+- Magnetic Resonance Imaging (MRI) – MRI is considered the “gold standard” for evaluating the central nervous system.
+Our 3 Tesla MRI unit provides high-resolution, multi-plane images allowing us to visualize soft tissue structures including the nervous system.
+It allows us to see physical abnormalities of the brain and spine.

-- Computed Tomography (CT scan) – CT is used to create highly detailed, cross sectional digital images of a portion of the body which is beneficial in evaluating bone (fractures, infections, tumors) and calcified intervertebral disc
+- Computed Tomography (CT scan) – CT is used to create highly detailed, cross-sectional digital images of a portion of the body which is beneficial in evaluating bone (fractures, infections, tumors) and calcified intervertebral disc herniations.

 Fasting Instructions – To obtain accurate laboratory results and diagnostic images and for the safety of your pet during and after an anesthetic procedure, your pet needs to have an empty stomach.
 Please feed your pet a normal dinner but NO FOOD 12 hours prior to your appointment.
 Water is okay.